-Larry Gatlin & The Gatlin Brothers
+Larry, Steve & Rudy, The Gatlin Brothers

 It all began in Abilene, Texas in 1955 when Larry was seven, Steve four and Rudy two.
 The brothers grew up singing gospel music after listening to James Blackwood and the Blackwood Brothers, Hovie Lister and The Stateman Quartet as well other accomplished gospel artists.
 As children the brothers would sing for anyone that would listen.
 Soon they were singing from coast to coast and appeared at the World’s Fair in 1964 in New York City.
 They recorded four Gospel records early in their career.
-In 1966 Larry went off to college – studying English and law at the University of Houston.
-In 1971, he auditioned for the legendary Imperials, Elvis’ backup group.
-He didn’t get the job, but he met Dottie West, who was the opening act for the legendary Jimmy Dean, who would become one of Larry’s oldest and best friends.
+In 1966 Larry went to college where he studied English and Law at the University of Houston.
+In 1971, he auditioned for the legendary group, the Imperials, Elvis’ backup group.
+While he did not get the job, he met Dottie West, who was the opening act for Jimmy Dean.
+Dean would later become one of Larry’s oldest and best friends.
 Dottie was initially taken with Larry’s resemblance to Nashville songwriter Mickey Newbury.
-Dottie told him one night in their backstage dressing room at the Landmark Hotel in Las Vegas, “Larry, you look so much like Mickey Newbury, you’ve just got to be able to write great songs.”
-After the gig in Vegas, Larry went home to Houston, wrote eight songs, sent them to Dottie and she liked them so much she sent him a plane ticket to Nashville.
+Dottie told him one night in their backstage dressing room at the Landmark Hotel in Las Vegas that he looked so much like Mickey Newbury, that he had to be able to write great songs.
+Larry returned to Houston and wrote eight songs.
+He sent them to Dottie and she liked them so much she sent him a plane ticket to Nashville.

-Through Dottie, Larry met Kris Kristofferson, who became a champion on Gatlin’s talent as a writer and singer.
-Kristofferson introduced Larry to Fred Foster at Monument Records, which resulted in a contract with the record label.
-His first album, The Pilgrim, was released later that year.
-Johnny Cash wrote the liner notes for his first album, and dubbed him “The Pilgrim,” which is what he called Larry until the day he died.
-Steve and Rudy were still in college at Texas Tech University and moved to Nashville in 1975 to sing backup with Tammy Wynette.
+Through Dottie, he met Kris Kristofferson, who championed Gatlin’s talent as a writer and singer.
+Kristofferson introduced Larry to Fred Foster at Monument Records which resulted in a recording contract with the label.
+Larry’s first album, The Pilgrim, was released later that year.
+Johnny Cash wrote the liner notes for the album and dubbed him “The Pilgrim” a name Cash called Larry his entire life.
+Steve and Rudy were still in college at Texas Tech University and in 1975 they moved to Nashville to sing backup with Tammy Wynette.
 The two later joined Larry in 1976 to form Larry Gatlin & the Gatlin Brothers.